 There are two types of trainers: Spirits trainers and vanilla (no Spirits) trainers.
 Try to equip your Ryu amiibo with its full Spirit team – if you’re going to give it one at all, that is – as soon as possible.
 When a Figure Player inherits a Spirit, its training data is adjusted.
 Give your FP its Spirits at Level 1 to prevent this from happening!
 For more information, check out our full Spirits guide.
 In the meantime, here are some bonus builds you can use on Ryu:

 - Banned bonuses: As a fairly heavy fighter, Ryu makes good use of the Armor Knight Spirit effect, which increases his attack power by 1.15x and his defense by 1.8x.
 Pair that with Trade-Off Ability ↑ and you’re good to go!
-Armor Knight can only be found randomly in Funky Kong’s shop via the Halberd Support Spirit, so it may take a while to obtain — but it’s absolutely worth it.
+Armor Knight can only be found randomly in Funky Kong’s in-game shop via the Halberd Support Spirit, so it may take a while to obtain — but it’s absolutely worth it.
 Super Armor is worth considering as well, and it’s obtained from the summon-exclusive Gold Mario Support Spirit.

 - Raid Boss bonuses: For a Raid Boss, you might want to include Move Speed ↑ and Landing Lag ↓ in your setup.
 So that build would most likely be Physical Attack ↑, Move Speed ↑, and Landing Lag ↓ all at once.